IL1RAPL1

-X-linked interleukin-1 receptor accessory protein-like 1 is a protein that in humans is encoded by the IL1RAPL1 gene.
+X-linked interleukin-1 receptor accessory protein-like 1, also known as IL-1R8, is a protein that in humans is encoded by the IL1RAPL1 gene.
 IL1RAPL1 is composed of 11 exons, about 1.37 Mb total.

 Function

-The protein encoded by this gene is a member of the interleukin-1 receptor family and is similar to the interleukin 1 accessory proteins.
+The protein encoded by this gene, IL-1R8, is a member of the interleukin-1 receptor family and is similar to the interleukin 1 accessory proteins.
 It is most closely related to interleukin 1 receptor accessory protein-like 2 (IL1RAPL2).

 Clinical significance

-This gene and IL1RAPL2 are located at a region on chromosome X that is associated with X-linked non-syndromic mental retardation.
-Deletions and mutations in this gene were found in patients with mental retardation.
+This gene and IL1RAPL2 are located at a region on chromosome X that is associated with X-linked non-syndromic intellectual disability.
+Deletions and mutations in this gene were found in patients with intellectual disability.
 This gene is expressed at a high level in post-natal brain structures involved in the hippocampal memory system, which suggests a specialized role in the physiological processes underlying memory and learning abilities.